 If you’re using deer calls, don’t use them too much.
 You have to give time for any deer that have heard the call to come to you.
-Too much noise could spook a nearby deer or at least tip it off that something isn’t right.
+Too much noise could spook deer feeding nearby or at least tip it off that something isn’t right.
 20-30 minutes is a good time to wait between calls.

 The rut might last longer than you think

 Not all does go in and out of estrus at the same time.
 Plus, if a doe did not mate while she was in estrus the first time, she’ll enter it again.
 More mature bucks have learned this over the years, and even after the peak rut, they’ll still be looking for the last few does to mate with.
-Don’t abandon all your rut tactics immediately.
+Don’t abandon tactics for your morning rut phase hunts immediately.
 They might still work to get you a trophy buck.

 Make note of where you dropped your kill

 If your deer drops immediately, make a good mental note of where it is in case you can’t see it when you get down from the stand.
 Animals that drop immediately are likely to get back up and run, so you need to know where to go to find the blood trail.

 Let the deer run

 Don’t jump out of your stand and go chasing after the first deer you shot.
 This will only make you more likely to lose it.
 Wait at least 30 minutes before looking for the blood trail.
 A fatally shot deer will usually bed down to die only a few hundred yards away.
 If you go chasing it, it may run a lot farther, and deer can run fast.